dzmcclure/jotl-deck-tool-app/README.md

 5. `npm run build`
 6. `npm run copy:assets` - This copies the images for cards (app is usable without them), if there is an error something went wrong in step 2 or 3, or you are not in powershell
 7. `npm run start`

+## License
+TODO: Decide on a license FOR THE REST OF THE APP

+This project uses Gloomhaven assets provided by Isaac Childres under the creative commons license BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).

+All assets thus used in this application, whether unmodified or modified, also fall under this license.